CSnex-us/sieve/README.md

-# sieve
+# Sieve of Eratosthenes
-Sieve of Eratosthenes
+Sieve of Eratosthenes is an algorithm used to find prime numbers.